genglinliu/simple_memory_allocator/README.md

 find_free(size_t size, node_t **found, node_t **previous)
 ```

-The first function you should implement is the `find_free` function.
-This
-function makes use of double pointers to allow it to manipulate what the
+This function makes use of double pointers to allow it to manipulate what the
 provided pointers point to so it can return to the caller (by assigning these to
 these pointers, i.e., `*found` and `*previous`).
 The goal of the function is
 given a size of bytes to allocate it will find a node on the free list that can